tobyoxborrow/msncsiasm/README.md

 port numbers.
 The second, byteswapip, takes an IP address and performs a similar operation.

-These programs were created partially for learning.
+These programs were also created partially for learning.
 Their functionality can be found in calculator software bundled with modern operating systems, so are not strictly necessary.